 The above tables show only historical comparisons.
 These comparisons may not provide meaningful information to St. Jude Medical shareholders in determining whether to approve the merger agreement.
 St. Jude Medical shareholders are urged to obtain current market quotations for Abbott shares and St. Jude Medical shares and to review carefully the other information contained in this proxy statement/prospectus or incorporated by reference into this proxy statement/prospectus in considering whether to approve the merger agreement.
 The market price of Abbott shares and St. Jude Medical shares before, or Abbott shares before or after, the effective date of the mergers.
-Changes in the market price of Abbott shares prior to the completion of the mergers will affect the market value of the merger consideration that St. Jude Medical shares (and therefore the value of the merger consideration) when received by St. Jude Medical shareholders after the mergers are completed could be greater than, less than or the same as shown in the table above.
+Changes in the market price of Abbott shares will affect the market value of the merger consideration that St. Jude Medical shareholders will receive upon completion of the first merger.
+The exchange ratio is fixed in the merger agreement, but the market price of Abbott shares (and therefore the value of the merger consideration) when received by St. Jude Medical shareholders after the mergers are completed could be greater than, less than or the same as shown in the table above.